abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 with Dhamma?* The Buddha tells us that if something aligns or accords with the Dhamma, it's going to increase our happiness, wellbeing, clarity, and understanding.
 The opposite is true as well.
-When what we're doing increases our *dukkha*—our anxieties, confusion, and agitation—it's a pretty sure bet that we're not aligned with the Dhamma.
-Trying to emulate a practice used by a respected teacher may seem like a fine idea, but the test is whether applying that practice accords with the Dhamma *for you—*in your own, personal experience.
+When what we're doing increases our *dukkha*---our anxieties, confusion, and agitation---it's a pretty sure bet that we're not aligned with the Dhamma.
+Trying to emulate a practice used by a respected teacher may seem like a fine idea, but the test is whether applying that practice accords with the Dhamma *for you---*in your own, personal experience.

 To employ this test skillfully takes practice, reflection, and a willingness to experiment and try things out.
 But it's something we need to do.
-Practicing Dhamma in accordance with Dhamma—*dhammānudhamma paṭipatti—*is a quality that needs our close attention.
+Practicing Dhamma in accordance with Dhamma---*dhammānudhamma paṭipatti---*is a quality that needs our close attention.
 In fact, it's a key element of stream entry.
 So as we go about our daily lives, as we continue to cultivate the practice, it is helpful to reflect: *Does what I'm doing accord with Dhamma?
-What I'm saying, thinking, and feeling—does it accord with Dhamma?* If we are willing to investigate these questions closely, their answers will help us clarify whether our particular practices are leading us in the right direction.
+What I'm saying, thinking, and feeling---does it accord with Dhamma?* If we are willing to investigate these questions closely, their answers will help us clarify whether our particular practices are leading us in the right direction.